Rap200609/ERP_Project/TEST_PLAN.md

 **Steps:**
 1. Login as `stu1`
 2. Register for a section
-3. Try to register for same section again
+3. Try to register for another section of the same course

 **Expected Result:**
-- ✅ Error: "Already enrolled in this exact section"
+- ✅ Error: "Already enrolled in another section of this course"
-- ✅ Duplicate prevented at database level (UNIQUE constraint)

 ### Test Case E4: Student Cannot Access Another Student's Data
 **Steps:**